V-Furtado/codeWars-challenges/src/README.md

-# Solutions for the challenges
+# Solutions to the challenges